 So Manning has a lot of work to do, and this is why the Giants pay him $20 million or so a year.
 They count on him to be able to carry them to great things.
 They know, if they didn't already before last year's crater of an 0-6 start, that they can't just let the whole roster erode around him and expect him to work miracles.
 But they know that if they do put a representative team around him, he's the kind of quarterback who can win playoff games and Super Bowls with it.
 That's why his salary is what it is, and that's why the Giants go into 2014 crossing their fingers that 2013 was just a hiccup and not a sign of a player on the way down.

 Their hope, as articulated in interviews by head coach Tom Coughlin this offseason, is that the arrival of McAdoo will "energize" Manning, and that he'll enthusiastically embrace an offensive scheme change after 10 years without one.
 I think there is some merit to this hope -- a chance they'll turn out to be right.
 The reason for Manning's problems in 2013 was a complete breakdown of his protection, but he himself did little to overcome those issues, the Hakeem Nicks issues and whatever else was going wrong.
 The player the Giants believe can elevate them above their station failed in that assignment, and he and the whole offense had a wasted season.
-If the firing of Kevin Gilbride and the arrival of McAdoo and his new system can serve as a wake-up call, it's possible that Manning could look more like his old, problem-solving self again in 2014.
+If the departure of Kevin Gilbride and the arrival of McAdoo and his new system can serve as a wake-up call, it's possible that Manning could look more like his old, problem-solving self again in 2014.

 But if he doesn't, the Giants are in for another rough year and -- worse -- a 2015 offseason in which they'll have to totally re-evaluate their quarterback situation for the short term and the long term.
 It has been a decade since the Giants were worried about quarterback, and they have no desire to face those questions again anytime soon.
 Their organizational hope is that Manning is fantastic in 2014 and they can look ahead to another half-decade of faith that they're set at the game's most important position.